lemduon/Number-Guessing-game-Optimized/README.md

 # Number-Guessing-game-Optimized
-This is like my previous small project for beginners, written in C++ for optimization
+This is like my previous small project, written in C++ for optimization

 # CREDITS #